Announcing the return of Community Day on Saturday!

 “Celebrate Salmon People” at the 31st Anniversary of the Wenatchee River Salmon Festival September 21-23, 2023!
 Our two “School Days” will be ready to host North Central Washington students on September 21st and 22nd, 2023 at Rocky Reach Dam & Discovery Center.
 We’re thrilled to be able to bring back the popular “Community Day” on…

-This event has been made possible thanks to generous support from the following organizations.
+This event is made possible thanks to generous support from the following Festival Hosts.

 Check out the Sponsorship page for details on how your organization can join the event.